 There is a fourth denial that supports the first three, which is a denial of the extent and depth of the problems we are facing.
 This denial reproduces the illusion that with a few simple and quick fixes, we can go on living as we are, and even exporting this way of life elsewhere.

 In this paper, we consider how we might face these four denials educationally.
 However, it is important to note that one can arrive at the conclusion that the status quo is untenable from many different starting points, and where one starts will shape what approaches one proposes in response.

-Thus, before we elaborate our proposed educational response, we first contrast several different possible responses to climate change in Table 2 that all share the basic assumption that we cannot continue on with business as usual, and that we will be forced to make radical changes to the way we live as we look toward a hotter planet that is expected to house 10 billion people by 2050.
-In other words, all of these approaches have seen the writing on the wall: the house modernity built cannot continue to stand, and in fact it has already started to crumble.
-However, they have very different analyses of how we arrived at this point, and how we should respond.
+[The school strikes illustrate this diversity, we have also written about rationalist, reactionary… elsewhere]